APogue/APogue.github.io/_posts/posts/2024-08-05-Article-Draft-v2.md

 				- No accountability efforts

-				- Specific incidents need clear, authoritative responses and groups of incidents need to first be acknowledged; then remedied with policy measures
+					- Zero acknowledgement of non-affiliate problem

+					- No compulsory incident reviews with persons involved

 	- Vague promises of investigations and punishment